 The only form of legal online gambling in Hong Kong is administered by the Hong Kong Jockey Club (HKJC).
 The HKJC is a government-sponsored non-profit monopoly that was originally instituted to promote horse racing in Hong Kong.
 The HKJC now oversees parimutuel horse wagering, the lottery and betting on overseas football matches.

 Actual Hong Kong betting sites are almost impossible to find due to harsh penalties for players and operators alike.
 There’s no point in risking gregarious fines and prison time in a country that takes gambling very seriously.
 If you’re interested in gambling in Hong Kong, your best bet would be to take a ferry over to Macau.

-Although residents of Hong Kong have few options for betting online, the Hong Kong dollar is itself a popular currency.
-Several of the largest betting sites accept HKD deposits and allow you to hold your account balance in HKD.
+Although residents of have few options for legal online betting in Hong Kong, the Hong Kong dollar is itself a popular currency.
+Several of the largest online betting sites accept HKD deposits and allow you to hold your account balance in HKD.

 These sites also have both simplified and traditional Chinese language support.
 What these sites lack is betting in Hong Kong dollars.
 Every bet you place will be converted to USD or EUR and then converted back to HKD when your winnings are returned to your account.

 The above websites are all operated by longstanding and respected corporations in their respective countries.
 Even though they may be based out of faraway jurisdictions, they can be trusted to handle your wagers fairly and give you an honest game every time.

 Please remember to check the laws in your jurisdiction before you bet online.
 Each country takes a unique approach to online gambling.
 It’s always best to understand the laws before you wager.